triton-inference-server/hugectr_backend/docs/user_guide.md

 <div align=center><img src ="user_guide_src/HugeCTR_Inference_Interface_Design.png"/></div>
 <div align=center>Fig. 1.
 HugeCTR Inference Design Architecture</div>

-In actual applications, a parameter server is used to load the embedding table of all models.
+In actual applications, a parameter server is used to load the embedding tables of all models.
 Since different models will obtain different embedding tables through training in different application scenarios, it will bring high memory overhead in the inference process.
 By introducing a parameter server, the embedding table can be directly loaded into GPU memory when the embedding table size is small and loaded into CPU memory even SSD When the size is too large.
-So as to ensure the isolation of different models and the data sharing between the same models.
+So as to ensure the isolation of different models and the embedding tables sharing between the same models.

 Each embedding table will create an individual embedding cache on different GPUs.
 Embedding cache treats the embedding table as the smallest granularity, which means that embedding cache could lookup and synchronize with the corresponding embedding table directly.

 Current mechanism ensures that multiple model instances of the same model can share the same embedding cache on the deployed GPU node, embedding table will be periodically updated(or based on threshold defined by user) with the embedding cache to realize the acceleration of looking up embedding vectors from parameter server.

 ### Enbale GPU Embedding Cache

-If the user needs to enable the GPU cache mechanism, the model will look up the embedding vector from the GPU embedding cache.
+If the user enables the GPU cache mechanism, the model will look up the embedding vector from the GPU embedding cache.
 If the embedding vector does not exist in the GPU embedding cache, it will return the default embedding vector (default value is 0).

 The necessary configuration items need to be set in HugeCTR Backend "config.pbtxt" as follows:

  ```json.
  parameters [